 Mathilde recently won the string section of the 2017 Royal Overseas League Music Competition and was awarded a place on the St John's Smith Square Young Artist Scheme for the 2017/18 season.
 She won the 2011 Madeira International Violin Competition and was a finalist in Orchid Classics' Young British Soloist Competition (2015), RAM's prestigious 'Patron's Award' (2015) and the Karl Jenkins Classic FM Music Competition (2017).
 She has been awarded scholarships from the Hattori Foundation, the Countess of Munster Musical Trust, the Philharmonia Orchestra's Martin Musical Scholarship, the Drake Calleja Foundation, the Tillett Trust and the Sir John Cass Foundation.
 In 2016 Mathilde was one of 20 selected from 300 to participate in the international Menuhin Competition.

 Mathilde's studies began at the Royal College of Music Junior Department where she was a Tsukanov Scholar taught by Viktoria Grigoreva and David Takeno.
 Mathilde subsequently studied at the Royal Academy of Music as a full scholarship student under György Pauk, graduating in July 2017 with First Class Honours and the Regency Award for notable achievement, the Louise Child Memorial Prize for highest-achieving graduate and the Marjorie Heyward Fund for the highest violin mark of the year.
-She will be starting her Masters degree at the Hochschule für Musik und Theater München in October under Professor Mi-kyung Lee, funded by the Countess of Munster Musical Trust.
-Additional inspiration has come from masterclases with violinists such as Leonidas Kavakos, Maxim Vengerov, Mihaela Martin, Pierre Amoyal, Miriam Fried and Igor Ozim.
-Mathilde has also received invaluable advice from members of the London Haydn Quartet, Alina Ibragimova and Tasmin Little.
+She is currently studying under Professor Mi-kyung Lee at the Hochschule für Musik und Theater München, funded by the Countess of Munster Musical Trust.
+Additional inspiration has come from masterclases with violinists such as Leonidas Kavakos, Maxim Vengerov, Mihaela Martin, Pierre Amoyal, Gerhard Schulz, Miriam Fried and Igor Ozim.
+Mathilde has also received invaluable advice from members of the London Haydn Quartet and Alina Ibragimova.